curriculeon/interview-preparation/questions/live-interview.md

 * What is a variable?
+	* A placeholder in memory for a literal value
 * What is a literal?
+	* the value to be stored by a variable
 * What is an instruction?
-	* A single segment of code, containing steps for computer to execute
+	* single segment of code, containing steps for computer to execute
 * What is an algorithm?
 	* Abstract step by step approach to arrive at a solution
 * What is pseudocode?
+	* Code-like presentation of step by step approach to arrive at a solution
 * What is an operator?
+	* symbol that denotes an operation to be done
 * What is a function?
+	* series of instructions to be done
 * What is encapsulation?
+	* mechanism of wrapping the data as a single unit

 * What is a method?
+	* a function which belongs to a class
 * What is the advantage of a method belonging to an object?
+	* readability
 * What is object orientation?
+	* the notion that all variables are an to be treated as an object
 * What is an object?
 	* state
 	* identity
 	* behavior